ryanvo504/Genepool/README.md

 ### Reading the Data

-Your program  will be passed one argument on the command line.
+This program  will be passed one argument on the command line.
 This is the path to  a file containing  some genealogical data.
 The `main()` function  will open this file and pass it as a `std::istream` to your `GenePool` constructor.